Eraserhead: Pre-production

 Writer and director David Lynch had previously studied for a career as a painter, and he had created several short films to animate his paintings.
 By 1970, however, he had switched his focus to film-making, and at the age of 24 he accepted a scholarship at the American Film Institute's Center for Advanced Film Studies.
 Lynch disliked the course and considered dropping out, but after being offered the chance to produce a script of his own devising, he changed his mind.
 He was given permission to use the school's entire campus for film sets; he converted the school's disused stables into a series of sets and lived there.
 In addition, Greystone Mansion, also owned by the AFI, was used for many scenes.

 Lynch had initially begun work on a script titled Gardenback, based on his painting of a hunched figure with vegetation growing from its back.
 Gardenback was a surrealist script about adultery, which featured a continually growing insect representing one man's lust for his neighbor.
 The script would have resulted in a roughly 45-minute-long film, which the AFI felt was too long for such a figurative, nonlinear script.
 In its place, Lynch presented Eraserhead, which he had developed based on a daydream of a man's head being taken to a pencil factory by a small boy.
-Several board members at the AFI were still opposed to producing such a surrealist work, but they acquiesced when Dean Frank Daniel threatened to resign if it were to be vetoed.
+Several board members at the AFI were still opposed to producing such a surrealist work, but they acquiesced when Dean Frank Daniel threatened to resign if it was vetoed.
 Lynch's script for Eraserhead was influenced by his reading as a film student; Franz Kafka's 1915 novella The Metamorphosis and Nikolai Gogol's 1836 short story "The Nose" were strong influences on the screenplay.
 Lynch also confirmed in an interview with Metro Silicon Valley that the film "came together" when he opened up a Bible, read one verse from it, and shut it; in retrospect, Lynch could not remember if the verse was from the Old Testament or the New Testament.
 In 2007, Lynch said "Believe it or not, Eraserhead is my most spiritual film."
+Lynch refused to elaborate on his statement when pressed.